DNS (Domain name Service) is a service that provides domain name to IP address resolution for computers on the Internet.

 Note you should not use .local as it is use by mDNS.

 This is the configuration file I use on my network.

-From the screen shot above you can see I use a .home domain name.
+From the screen shot above you can see I use a .home as my local domain name.
 So all my machines will be of the form name.home this you can see in the hosts file ( shown later).

 You can speed up DNS requests for you home network by increasing the cache size using